Why You Should Visit

 Harrison County Glades and the surround forested valley boast waterfalls, interesting flora and abundant wildlife.
 While trees do poorly in the glades, plants usually found in prairies thrive.
 Little bluestem and big bluestem grasses, Indian grass and hoary puccoon are found here.
 Other plants you may cross include the Plant species you may cross include axe-shaped St. John's-wort, black-stem spleenwort, crested coralroot, devil's bit; Eastern milk-pea, false aloe and glade heliotrope, among others.
 The rare Hooded Warblers, rough green snake and eastern spadefoot toad find a home in the glades.
 Copperheads also like the area as it is ideal for sunning on warm summer afternoons.
 State-endangered Indiana bats and Allegheny woodrat rely on the glades as well.

-You can't miss Teeple Glade in the late spring and early summer.
+Teeple Glade in the late spring and early summer is not to be missed.
 A profusion of pale purple cone flowers and bright yellow crownbeard cover the glade in a blanket of color.
-If you ever wanted to run through a field of wildflowers, this is a perfect spot.

 Mosquito Creek Preserve and Klinstiver Glade is found between Louisville, Kentucky (to the east) and Corydon, Indiana (to the west).
 The creek winds between the the wooded hills of southern Indiana before emptying into the Ohio River near New Boston.
 Visit the area in the spring, when splashes of color from yellow trout lilies, lavender wild geranium, blue and white dwarf larkspur and blue phlox can be spotted.
 Although they may be sparse in number, they stand out at the bases of trees and in the shade of stone outcroppings.
 Two water mill ruins lie along Mosquito Creek within the preserve.
 Swaths of ferns, a small waterfall and Virginia bluebells may be evident while exploring the mill ruins, depending on when you visit this pretty preserve.